supertylerc/supertylerc.github.io/_posts/2017-05-15-ccnp-sp-bgp-part-2.md

 In other words, route reflectors in the data path should not be several hops, areas, zones, or tiers away from their clients.
 This is to prevent suboptimal routing and certain failure scenarios.

+# Next Time

+In the next post, we'll look at deploying BGP for multi-homed enterprises.